JohyeonNam/JohyeonNam/README.md

 The following directories contain codes and files used for the analysis of unpublished articles and are therefore currently empty:

 - **HGSOC_Recurrence_Transcriptome**
   Kim MA, **Nam J**, Shin HY, Kim JY, Cho H, Han MR, Kim JH.
-Molecular Signatures of Recurrence in Paired Primary and Recurrent High-Grade Serous Ovarian Cancer Tissues. (*Submitted for publication*)
+Molecular Signatures of Recurrence in Paired Primary and Recurrent High-Grade Serous Ovarian Cancer Tissues. (*Under review*)
 ##
 This repository also includes supplementary directories that support the documentation and presentation of the project:
 - **assets**